 Giambrone issues a stark warning to investors in binary options: the (lack of) regulation of binary option trading

-In the light of the growth of the binary options market, Giambrone continues to be concerned about the current unsatisfactory position and lack of consumer protection which only serves to open the door of opportunity to the unscrupulous broker, so we are continuing to lobby the UK and EU regulators because the current situation has becomeun tenable; our firm represents more than 3,000 binary options investors, from all over the world, complaining of losses in excess of $300m, although the real size of the binary options market is judged to be upwards of $30 billion globally.
+In the light of the growth of the binary options market, Giambrone continues to be concerned about the current unsatisfactory position and lack of consumer protection which only serves to open the door of opportunity to the unscrupulous broker, so we are continuing to lobby the UK and EU regulators because the current situation has become untenable; our firm represents more than 3,000 binary options investors, from all over the world, complaining of losses in excess of $500m.

-“Obviously, it is impossible for an investor to determine at the outset whether a broker has such equipment so the regulatory environment continues to be opaque and unsatisfactory” says Joanna Bailey, Associate at Giambrone’s Forex Trading Litigation team “and because of the peculiar type of investment, neither the FCA nor the UK Gambling Commission appear to be regulating such brokers, which have been allowed to flourish over the years in a totally unregulated environment”.
+“Obviously, it is impossible for an investor to determine at the outset whether a broker is sound so the regulatory environment continues to be opaque and unsatisfactory” says Joanna Bailey, Associate at Giambrone’s Forex Trading Litigation team

 The legal position is different in other EU countries, where different Member States have taken different approaches to the regulatory issue and have considered binary options to be a financial, rather than a gambling product.
 Several EU Member States, including Cyprus, have included binary options within the scope of their transposition of MiFID financial instrument.